-Tire sealants are pressurized sprays that inflate a flat tire while coating the interior surface of the tire with a liquid sealant, which hardens to close holes created by tire punctures.
-Cans of tire sealant generally retail for around $5, though the price may be higher or lower depending on the size of the can and the brand of sealant.
-Though sealants are not meant to serve as permanent repairs, they will fix flats sufficiently so that you can drive your car until the tire is permanently repaired.
+Tire sealants are pressurized sprays that inflate a flat tire while coating the interior surface of the tire with a liquid sealant, which hardens to close holes created by car tire punctures.
+Cans of tire sealants, like Fix-A-Flat, generally retail for around $8 or more on sites like Amazon, though the price may be higher or lower depending on the size of the can, the brand of sealant and where you buy it.

 Patches and Plugs

-Tire plugs are adhesive-coated inserts that fill puncture holes in a tire, and though they are recommended as temporary repairs, they are often used as long-term solutions for punctures.
+Tire plugs are adhesive-coated inserts that fill puncture holes in a tire, and though they are recommended as temporary repairs, they are often used as long-term solutions for punctures, especially for a small puncture.
 Patches are rubber or plastic pieces that are glued to the inside of a tire to cover and seal a hole.

-In some cases, the damage to a tire is too severe to repair, or is located in a portion of the tire that can't be repaired.
+In some cases, the damage to a tire is too severe to repair or is located in a portion of the tire that can't be repaired, like the tire's sidewall.
 If this occurs, then the tire must be replaced.
-The cost of tire replacement varies significantly depending on whether the tire is replaced with a new, used or retreaded tire; the brand name of the tire also heavily influences price.
-Tire replacement may cost as low as $50 or as much as $200, depending on the tire purchased as a replacement for your damaged tire.
+The cost of tire replacement varies significantly, explains Tirebuyer, depending on whether the tire is replaced with a new, used or retreaded tire.
+The type of tire and the brand name of the tire also heavily influence price.
+You can buy a tire and put it on yourself or use a tire repair service.

 The cost of professional tire repair varies depending on whether the tire is getting plugged, patched or replaced.
-Tire shops may offer plugs or patch-and-plug combinations as their standard repair option, though liability associated with faulty plug installation may cause some tire shops to avoid trying to fix tires.
+Tire shops may offer plugs or patch-and-plug combinations as their standard repair option, though liability associated with faulty plug installation may cause some repair shops to avoid trying to fix tires.